“The past decade has seen Bjørke steadily rising amongst the ranks of artful, eclectic electronic producers…” XLR8R

 Clash Music stated the latter about Kaspers critically acclaimed 4th solo album After Forever (2015) - with other medias such as MixMag chiming in and highlighting the 4th single Apart (feat.
 Sisy Ey) as Tune of the Month while stating: "It´s nothing short of genius...
 Kasper's absolutely nailed it... this record has certainly proven itself to be his most potent work yet".

-Earlier in 2017, Abstraxion and Kasper Bjorke teamed up for their 2nd EP "Matin / Nuit” and this September, Kasper will be releasing a 5 track EP entitled “Black Magic” together with the French artist Colder, which was recorded in the RedBull Studios in Paris.
-The EP is released on New York label Throne of Blood along with remixes from The Golden Filter (Optimo), Mutado Pintado (Paranoid London) and Pilooski.
+In 2017, Abstraxion and Kasper Bjorke teamed up for their 2nd EP "Matin / Nuit” and this September, Kasper released another collaborative EP entitled “Black Magic” this time together with the French artist Colder, which was recorded in the RedBull Studios in Paris.
+The EP was released on New York label Throne of Blood along with remixes from The Golden Filter (Optimo), Mutado Pintado (Paranoid London) and Pilooski.

-While having released single tracks on labels like Eskimo and Correspondant in the past and most recently on Pachanga Boys´ label Hippie Dance, Kasper has had a more steady relationship with the Hamburg based label Hfn Music, which also released his previous long players: Standing on top of Utopia (2010) and Fool (2012) plus the EP Symptoms (2011) - as well as the double compilation "Remix Crusades (2007 - 2013)", showcasing Kaspers broad spectrum as a remixer.
+While having released single tracks on labels like Eskimo and Correspondant in the past - and most recently on Pachanga Boys´ label Hippie Dance with the slow burner Choir of Young Ravers (2017) - Kasper has had a more steady relationship with the Hamburg based label Hfn Music, which also released his previous long players: Standing on top of Utopia (2010) and Fool (2012) plus the EP Symptoms (2011) - as well as the double compilation "Remix Crusades (2007 - 2013)", showcasing Kaspers broad spectrum as a remixer.
 Through the years Kasper has remixed a wide range of acts from established underground artists like Weval, Sascha Funke, Danielle Baldelli, Sonns, Pillowtalk, Colder and Rebolledo - to much broader spanding names like Moby and Trentemøller - via labels like Bella Union, Ghostly International, Kompakt, Permanent Vacation, Multi Culti, Wolf + Lamb, Throne of Blood and Gomma.

-With his Icelandic friend Sexy Lazer they make music under the camp moniker The Mansisters.
+Together with his Icelandic friend Sexy Lazer, Kasper also makes music under the moniker The Mansisters.
 They released their debut “E.P.
 Phone Home” on Canadian My Favorite Robot Records in 2012 and has since then released their weirdo dark dance via Correspondant and Relish Recordings.
-In February this year they released the first installment of a series of EP releases under the Sisters & Brothers brand - via Hfn Music.
-Sisters & Brothers is music produced by themselves and their friends, curated by The Mansisters.
+In February this year they released the first installment of a series of EP releases under the imprint name Sisters & Brothers - via Hfn Music.
+Sisters & Brothers is sometimes music produced by themselves and sometimes by their friends - but always curated by The Mansisters.